 So you have to be in control of your calendar; not other people.
 Schedule time to work and block off your calendar; you can even use a time blocking app to make things easy.
 Leave some openings, but don’t give everyone else complete freedom over your time.
-This is one step that seems ruthless but actually puts you back in control.
+Time blocking is one step that seems ruthless but actually puts you back in control.

 11. Use the right tools for good time management